• Skip to primary navigation

 Regular Maintenance

-We always try our best to save big, planned out projects for the Fall when things are cooler and a little slower.
+We always try our best to save big, planned out projects for Fall farm activities when things are cooler and a little slower.
 However, things inevitably need regular maintenance throughout the summer.

 With the extra animals around and the gardening supplies being used regularly, things get a lot more wear and tear.